Claude Code Agent Teams: 5-Team Setup and Production Guide

 Token costRelatively lowScales with number of teammates

-The day of the announcement, I decided to test this in my OpenClaw environment.
-This post documents the entire process — the setup, the stumbling blocks, and the lessons learned.
+I tested it in my OpenClaw environment the same day it dropped.
+This post documents the whole process: the setup, the stumbling blocks, and what I learned along the way.

 Agent Teams requires the latest Claude Code.
-At the time, OpenClaw’s stable channel had a cron job bug that needed fixing anyway, so switching to the dev channel was a two-birds-one-stone situation.
+At the time, OpenClaw’s stable channel had a cron job bug that needed fixing anyway, so switching to the dev channel killed two birds with one stone.
 (Related post)

 Enable pnpm